Installing new engines on old airframes has become bread and butter for the mod business and a money-saving boon to operators.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Engine Retrofits: Something Old, Something New".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Engine Retrofits: Something Old, Something New".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.